 What drives the cost?

 IP count is the biggest lever.
-Most ASV pricing is IP-based.
+Most PCI ASV pricing is IP-based.
 If you’re running five external IPs, you’ll pay far less than a company with 50.
 Many vendors charge per IP per scan, and quarterly scans mean those costs multiply by four annually.

 Remediation support adds up.
 A scan that simply reports findings is cheap.
 A scan where an analyst walks you through failed items, helps you understand false positives, and supports your dispute resolution process?
-That costs more — but it’s often what prevents you from failing your attestation.
+That costs more, but it’s often what prevents you from failing your attestation.

 Retesting fees catch businesses off-guard.
 If your first scan returns failures (and for first-time scans, this is common), you’ll typically need to remediate and rescan.
 Some vendors charge for each retest.
 Others bundle them.
 This single factor accounts for a lot of cost variance.